 The Useful Wellbeing Life Lessons We Can Learn From Immigrants

 With the war raging in Ukraine, not to mention other parts of the world, now seemed like a good time to talk about immigrants.
 The word we use instead of expats for people we don’t identify with.
 With Christmas upon us, and with most religions teaching us to be kind, why is it we still treat immigrants so badly?
 A question for another time, maybe.
-I’m an invisible disabilities blogger that mainly talks about mental health and self-care, so what can immigrants teach us about this?
+I’m an invisible disabilities blogger who mainly talks about mental health and self-care, so what can immigrants teach us about this?
 Let’s find out.

 I’m a child of a so-called immigrant by way of one of my parents.
 Although, legally speaking, they’re from a British Overseas Territory and thus shouldn’t be seen as such, but they are.
 Of course they are.
 Have you seen Brexit or heard what Prince William’s godmother Lady Susan Hussey said to a Black woman?
 I’ve found myself in that situation many, many times.